THE SLOW OXIDIZER DEVELOPMENT DIET

 9. Broths and soups.
 Avoid bone broth for now, and avoid all meat broths, which tend to be toxic.
 Avoid soups, except for some thick vegetable soup on occasion.
 (See the reference about soups.)

 10. Juices.
 Ten ounces of carrot juice daily or 1-2 ounces of wheat grass juice daily are good.
 However, only have wheat grass up to three times weekly, and only up to 2 ounces at a time.

 Carrot juice is preferably made fresh at home.
 Any type of carrot juicing machine will work.
 Do not use a Vita-Mix or other blender.
 It does not do the same job.

 Carrot juice can also be bought at the store for convenience.
 If you are very sensitive to the sugar in the carrot juice, donŐt drink a lot at one time.
-Drink a little of it, and save the rest in the refrigerator to drink in a few hours.
-Skip the carrot juice is you donŐt tolerate it well.
+Drink a little of it, and drink a little more every few hours.
+It is also okay to omit the carrot juice if you do not tolerate.

-Have carrot juice 15 minutes before a meal, or between meals, as it does not combine well with solid food.
+Have carrot juice at least 15 minutes before a meal, or between meals, as it does not combine well with solid food.

 Wheat grass juice is best bought at a store that makes it fresh.
 Frozen wheat grass juice is fair.
 Do not buy powdered wheat grass juice.

 DO NOT DRINK OTHER JUICES!
 These include green juice, V-8 juice, fruit juice and Juice Boxes.

 11. Fruit juices and kombucha tea.
 AVOID both of these!
 Kombucha tea contains a harmful amphetamine-like substance.